SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/dbsetup-exe.md

 The new database can be on any supported server type for that kind of database (you should not rebuild a Travel database to Oracle, for instance, since that is not a supported server for local Travel databases).
 The new database will be in Unicode unless the database server only supports ANSI.

-This operation is like an Export followed by an Import and is implemented that way internally, in parallel
+This operation is like an Export followed by an Import and is implemented that way internally, in parallel.

 If you use Service, please see below.